-Kris, Kylie, & Stormi's Outfits On Their 'Harper's Bazaar' Cover Take A New Spin On Animal Print
+Kris, Kylie, & Stormi Gave Leopard Print A New Twist On Their 'Harper's Bazaar' Cover

 One of my favorite things about the Kardashian-Jenner clan is their familial bond — no matter how much drama or how many shenanigans they get into on their show, Keeping Up With The Kardashians, their love and family values always keep their ties strong at the end of the day.
 Plus, imagine having so many stylish family members' closets to steal from?
 After taking one look at Kris, Kylie, & Stormi's outfits on their Harper's Bazaar cover, I'm definitely willing to argue that the grandmother-mother-daughter trio discussed coordinating looks in advance, and in addition to looking amazing, they've actually kicked the animal print trend up a notch in the process.
 Us simpletons have been pairing one leopard print item with an otherwise neutral look, but according to Kylie & Kris, the more leopard pieces in one outfit, the better.